Contessina di Lorenzo de' Medici

-Contessina Antonia Romola di Lorenzo de' Medici (Pistoia, 1478 - Rome, 29 June 1515) was an Italian noblewoman, ninth child and fifth and last daughter of Lorenzo the Magnificent, Lord of Florence, and his wife Clarice Orsini.
-She was the wife of the Count Palatine Piero Ridolfi and the younger sister of Pope Leo X, as well as the cousin of Pope Clement VII.
+Contessina Antonia Romola di Lorenzo de' Medici (16 January 1478 – 29 June 1515) was an Italian noblewoman, ninthborn and fifth and last daughter of Lorenzo the Magnificent, Lord of Florence, and his wife Clarice Orsini.
+She was the wife of the Florentine Piero Ridolfi, later made Count Palatine by her elder brother Pope Leo X. She was also cousin of Pope Clement VII.

 Biography

-Contessina de' Medici was born in 1478 in Pistoia, where her mother and her siblings had taken refuge after the Pazzi conspiracy.
-She was baptized in Florence.
+Contessina de' Medici was born on 16 January 1478 in Pistoia and was baptized in Florence shortly after her birth.
 Her first name, Contessina, was given to her in honor of her paternal great-grandmother, Contessina de' Bardi, wife of Cosimo de' Medici.

-She married the Count Palatine Piero Ridolfi (1467-1525) in May 1494: a prestigious marriage which further confirmed the continuing ascendence and power of the Medici.
+In May 1494 she married the Piero Ridolfi (1467–1525): a careful marriage to a man from a local Florentine family, planned by her father Lorenzo to counter local anxieties about the ambitions of the Medici, since Florentines were alarmed by the marriages of her siblings Piero and Maddalena to powerful families from other cities.
+Lorenzo's own marriage to Contessina's mother Clarice Orsini, the first major Medici marriage to a non-Florentine noble house, had been one of the causes of the tension which led to the Pazzi Conspiracy.

 In 1513 her brother Giovanni was elected Pope with the name of Leo X. Contessina then moved to Rome with her sisters Lucrezia and Maddalena, where she established herself as an influential woman in papal politics.
+In 1514, Pope Leo designated all secretaries of the papal curia Counts of the Lateran Court with rights and titles equivalent to an Imperial Count Palatine, including his brother-in-law, Contessina's husband.

 Contessina died on 29 June 1515 and was buried in the Church of Sant'Agostino in Rome.

-Since there is no news of Michelangelo's possible infatuation with her before 1845, so it is probably a legend born in the Romantic era.
+There is no mention of Michelangelo's possible infatuation with her before 1845, so it is probably a legend born in the Romantic era.

 Issue

-By her husband, Contessina had five children, three sons and two daughters:
+By her husband, Contessina had six children, four sons and two daughters: